mariusforreal/terraform-three-tier-infra/README.md

 ## Project setup

-1. Download and install terraform in your machine
+1. Download and install terraform on your local or remote  machine

 2. Clone the repo